-- 42-121.
-Uniformity of tax rolls; duties of commission relating to supervision of county tax procedure. - 42-122.
-Power to classify property and supervise state taxation system; general powers. - Supervision to insure assessment of property at full cash value; 42-123. enforcement powers generally. - Powers relating to the alteration of property valuation.
-42-124. - Investigative powers relating to public service corporations, 42-125. other businesses and other tax systems. - 42-126.
+- 42-124.
+Powers relating to the alteration of property valuation.
+42-125.
+Investigative powers relating to public service corporations, other businesses and other tax systems. - 42-126.
 Assessment of producing mines; forwarding assessed valuation to board of supervisors. - 42-127.
-Interrogatories to taxpayers; false answer as perjury; failure to answer or make oath; penalty; failure to comply with order of commission; penalty; failure of assessor to assess property. - 42-128.
+Interrogatories to taxpayers; false answer as perjury; failure to answer or make oath; penalty; failure to comply with order of commission; penalty; failure of assessor to assess property.

+42-128.
 Average rate of levy.